cysouw/diathesis/text/c08_preverbs.md

 - When there is already an accusative argument, this argument can be retained while other participants in the sentence are marked differently.
 This is for example attested with the diathesis from *kaufen* 'to buy' to *verkaufen* 'to sell' in [@next a], see [@sec:preverb-dative-causative].
 - Most frequently, the accusative argument is demoted, and another participant is promoted to accusative.
 This is for example attested with the diathesis from *hängen* 'to hang' to *behängen* to drape' in [@next b], see [@sec:preverb-applicative-antipassive].
-- Similarly, with some resultative constructions a prepositional phrase (often a location) can be promoted to an accusative argument while the original accusative cannot be expressed anymore.
+- Similarly, with some caused-motion constructions a prepositional location can be promoted to an accusative argument while the original accusative cannot be expressed anymore.
 This is for example attested with the diathesis from *schütten* 'to pour' to *ausschütten* 'to spill' in [@next c], see [@sec:preverb-location-antiresultative].

 ::: ex
 a.
 Ich kaufe das Haus von ihm. \